rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 ## Jenkins2 highlights #

-This adds more deep-dive details and specifics to is my summary of statements by the Jenkins team on
+This adds more deep-dive details and specifics about Jenkinsfile Groovy coding in
 <a target="_blank" href="https://jenkins.io/2.0/">https://jenkins.io/2.0</a> and
 in <a href="#Videos">videos</a> (<a target="_blank" href="https://www.youtube.com/watch?v=emV60CcDVV0&t=49m47s">
 Pipeline</a>)

 Summary of Jenkins2 features: [36:00]

-* “Pipeline” <strong>item type</strong> in Jenkins (to Freestyle)
+* <a href="#Pipeline">Pipeline item type for new jobs</a> (instead of Freestyle)
 * Entire pipeline as text code in SCM (GitHub)
 * <a href="#MultipleSCM">Multiple SCM repositories in each job</a>
 * Pausable: Jobs can wait for manual user input before continuing